jleski/kester/README.md

     opacity: 85
 ```

-* If you set `default_opacity`, all windows get that funky tint
-* Add windows to `specific_windows` to give them their own unique vibe
-* You can specify windows by `title`, `executable`, or `both`
-* Set `opacity` to 100 to keep a window fully opaque (no sunglasses needed!)
+* Toggle default opacity right from the GUI
+* Save window-specific settings with a single click
+* Settings persist automatically when you make changes
+* Mix and match window titles and executables
+* Set opacity from 0-100% using the slider

 ## 🛠️ How It Works

-This wizard uses some powerful Rust incantations (powered by the `windows` crate) to communicate with the Windows API.
-It's like speaking the secret language of your operating system!
+This wizard uses some powerful Rust incantations powered by:

+* `iced`: For that sweet, sweet GUI goodness
+* `windows` crate: Speaking the secret language of your OS
+* `serde`: Handling configuration magic
+* System tray integration for background vibes

 The main spell components are:

-* `main.rs`: The heart of the operation, enumerating windows and setting transparency
+* `main.rs`: The heart of the operation with the new GUI implementation
-* `config.rs`: Handles the loading and parsing of your groovy configuration
+* `config.rs`: Handles loading, saving, and parsing of your groovy configuration
 * `config.yaml`: Your personal spellbook for customizing window transparency

 ## 🎭 Contributing